 Walking out from the rock-face and into the light, you find yourself in an incredible alcove of weeping stones, damp moss and a winding descent.

-The rock faces run with freezing water and fall down on us in slow motion, the size and scale of the basalt rock faces are trickery.
+The rock faces run with freezing water and fall down on us seemingly in slow motion, the size and scale of the basalt rock faces are best described as some sort of illusion or trickery.

-Still with a 4km hike down to the cascades, we abandoned Wright’s Lookout entirely to make it before night fall.
+With a further 4km hike down to the cascades, we were pushing time to make it before night fall.

-We bogged down through steep, soaking rainforest, giant ferns, a cemetery of fallen trees and scrambled over mossy boulders into the cascades.
+We bogged down through steep, soaking rainforest, giant ferns, a cemetery of fallen trees and scrambled over mossy boulders down to the cascades.

 The hike down was hard and slow.
 The decline was intense.
 Slippery.
 Fallen trees from excessive rains threw us off course and had destroyed several sections of the trail.